Why Wet Brining Isn’t Ideal for Chicken Thighs

 The result is more moist/flavorful chicken thighs and crispy/crackly skin.

 2. Open your package of chicken thighs and place the thighs on top of paper towels.
-Your goal is to pat dry all surfaces of the chicken thigh, including the skin.

 3. Take out your salt and salt all surfaces of the meat – the skin and the meat side.

-Dry brining won’t ever call for an exact amount of salt to use; Rather, you’re essentially eye-balling the amount.
+Dry brining won’t ever call for an exact amount of salt to use; Rather, you’re eye-balling the amount.
 The goal being to season evenly and to cover all sides and surfaces of the meat.

 If I were to estimate, I’d say it’s about a pinch or two per side.